Organize your stay Peru

 Eating out depends on your expectations: a simple midday meal can cost around S/ 15 to 20, but a real meal in a restaurant with dessert or coffee easily climbs to S/ 80 to 100.
 As soon as you want to go a little more fancy or enjoy a nice evening, the bill quickly rises.
 Alcohol in particular is expensive.

 Flying is less expensive.
-Strong competition in recent years has brought prices down, but be careful to book with recommended airlines such as Latam or Sky Peru.
+The fierce competition of recent years has brought prices down, but be careful to book with recommended airlines such as Latam or Sky Peru.
 The others have little frequency and often cancellations or delays.
 You also need to pay attention to the baggage policy, as the basic price does not include any baggage, and each type of baggage has a different price.

 As for the bus, the most convenient and comfortable means of travel if you choose a recommended company, it proves to be very affordable.
 Trains are more comfortable, but also much more expensive than other means of transport, as they are mainly used for tourist and/or luxury purposes, notably to get to Machu Picchu and between Arequipa, Puno and Cusco.